 Vijay from iClickd had invited us for a Photowalk around Ulsoor Lake a little while back.
 That was the perfect time to try out the capabilities of the Asus Zenfone Zoom phone with it’s 3x optical zoom.
 We started off the walk at around 7am, a great time to catch some great photos, the lighting of the rising sun and the looks of a fresh day.
 During the day, Vijay took us though tips on photography and how to look at the same scene from a different perspective.

-If you haven’t heard of the Zenfone Zoom, it’s an android phone with a 13 Megapixel camera with Optical Image Stabilization in which they even managed to include a 3x Optical Zoom (and 12x Digital zoom).
-It’s also got a Laser aided autofocus, which helps in getting a really quick focus on the scene.
+If you haven’t heard of the Zenfone Zoom, it’s an android phone with a 13-megapixel camera with Optical Image Stabilization in which they even managed to include 3x Optical Zoom (and 12x Digital zoom).
+It’s also got a Laser-aided autofocus, which helps in getting a really quick focus on the scene.
 If you’re looking for the snaps taken with the optical zoom, take a look at the ones with the birds.
 I didn’t enable the digital zoom option during this photowalk.

 The phone itself features a premium feel leather back, with a bump around the camera at the back.
 This is probably there to house the optical zoom mechanics.
 Asus has managed to do the impossible by adding a the zoom functionality without the retractible lenses, which helps keep the phone’s profile relatively slim.

 Before we go to the Image capture samples, here’s my quick thoughts on the Zenfone Zoom.

 - Great Optics, average execution.
 While the camera features great optics from Hoya and the optical zoom, I found that the camera’s sensor and the software tuning of the images lacks in quality.
 This is especially true when you zoom into an image you’ve taken.